ANALYSIS: Premiers Voice Increasing Objections About Immigration Issues

 Minister Miller was asked last year, after taking over the immigration portfolio in a cabinet shuffle, whether he would consider reducing immigration levels.

-“If people are asking us to slash, what does that mean?” said Miller in August 2023, dismissing the idea.
+“If people are asking us to slash, what does that mean?” he said in August 2023, dismissing the idea.
 “Does that mean slashing the skilled workers that we need to actually build those houses?
 Slash family reunification, which can be devastating for the mental health and the well being of families that are already here?”

-A few months after, Miller said he would look into putting a cap on international students, calling the volume at the time “disconcerting.”
+In January of this year, Miller said he would look into putting a cap on international students, calling the volume at the time “disconcerting.”

 Public attitudes toward immigration have soured, with a Léger poll in July showing 60 percent of respondents believe immigration levels are too high.